PaulaBarteau/data-migration/NMMNH/Telework/Lindsey Frederick.markdown

 1.5 | Meeting with Paula on Webex
 2 | Editing Photography documents
-2 | Participating in NM Backyard Biodiversity, helping with identifications on project
+2 | Participating in NM Backyard Biodiversity, helping with identifications on project 1.5 | Working on getting updated quotes for purchasing